 To learn more about how HDInsight stores data or how to get data into HDInsight, see the following articles:

 - For information on how HDInsight uses Azure Storage, see Use Azure Storage with HDInsight.

 - For information on how to upload data to HDInsight, see Upload data to HDInsight.

 To learn more about creating or managing an HDInsight cluster, see the following articles:

-- To learn about managing your Linux-based HDInsight cluster, see Manage HDInsight clusters using Ambari.
+- To learn about managing your Linux-based HDInsight cluster, see Manage HDInsight clusters using Apache Ambari.

 - To learn more about the options you can select when creating an HDInsight cluster, see Creating HDInsight on Linux using custom options.

 If you are familiar with Linux, and Apache Hadoop, but want to know specifics about Hadoop on the HDInsight, see Working with HDInsight on Linux.
 This article provides information such as: